 The BASW Program prepares its graduates to engage in entry-level generalist social work practice with individuals, families, groups, organizations, and communities locally and globally.
-Professional practice settings for entry-level generalist practitioners include child welfare, family preservation, mental retardation and mental health, drug and alcohol, juvenile justice, aging, shelters for battered women, homeless shelters, community food banks, neighborhood citizen organizations, hospitals, and rehabilitation centers, among many others.
+Professional practice settings for entry-level generalist practitioners include child welfare, family preservation, mental health, substance use treatment, juvenile justice, aging, shelters for victims of intimate partner violence, homeless programs, community food banks, neighborhood citizen organizations, hospitals, and rehabilitation centers, among many others.

 Since 2001 the BASW Major has offered the Child Welfare Education for Baccalaureates Program (CWEB) as an educational opportunity for undergraduate social work majors to prepare for employment in one of Pennsylvania's 67 public child welfare agencies, The Hartford Partnership Program for Aging Education: A Fellowship in Gerontology is a unique educational program designed to enhance both direct practice and leadership skills in gerontology.

 Please visit our BASW Admissions webpage for admissions-related information.